go101/immutable-value-proposal/README.md

-# A proposal supporting final values and read-only parameters/results
+# A proposal to support final values and read-only parameters/results in Go

 Old versions:
 * [the proposal thread](https://github.com/golang/go/issues/29422)